neutron-project/form-bundle/Resources/doc/slider.md

 Slider
 ======

-This element is a jQuery slider.
+The slider is a jQuery widget.

 See [demo](http://jqueryui.com/slider/)